hakobtp/blog/java/anotation/5_Source_Level_Annotation_Processing.md

 Annotation processing is a special feature built directly into the Java compiler (`javac`).
 Think of the compiler as a factory assembly line.
 As your source code (`.java` files) moves down the line, the compiler can call special tools called annotation processors.

+These processors are like little robots on the assembly line.
+They scan your code for specific annotations they've been trained to find.

+Here’s the process:

+1. **Scan:** The compiler starts compiling your code and finds annotations like `@MyCustomAnnotation`.
+2. **Activate:** It activates any registered processors that handle those annotations.
+3. **Process:** The processor analyzes the annotated code (e.g., a class or method) and generates new source files.
+4. **Loop:** If new source files were created, the compiler runs another "round" of compilation to process those new files.
+This continues until no new files are generated.

 ---

 - [Home](./../../README.md)